Saurabhkmr98/plane-issues-sync-backend/README.md

 ## Webhook Setup

-You can set up GitHub webhooks to automatically trigger the issue synchronization whenever an issue is created or updated in a GitHub repository.
-This helps keep Plane and GitHub in sync without requiring manual API requests.
+You can set up GitHub webhooks to automatically trigger the issue synchronization, whenever an issue is closed in a GitHub repository it marks it as done in Plane project.

 ### 1. Create Webhook in GitHub